JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_quickstart.rst

     # make sure you remember the id of the job submission,
     # if you didn't you can run this to see your run's id
-    jaws run queue
+    jaws queue

     # check jaws status
-    jaws run status 1367
+    jaws status 1367

     # check status of the tasks (the last command has the most detail)
-    jaws run task-status 1367
+    jaws task-status 1367
-    jaws run task-log 1367
+    jaws task-log 1367

 ***************
 Get the results
 ***************

-Once the run status has changed to "download complete", you can write the output to a folder of your choice using:
+Once the run status has changed to "download complete", you can write the output to a folder of your choice.
+This command does not copy the "input" files.

 .. code-block:: text

     # copy the output of run 1367 to a folder of your choice
-    jaws run get 1367 $SCRATCH/my-test-run
+    jaws get 1367 $SCRATCH/my-test-run

-Alternatively, these two commands will display the directory where JAWS has saved the results.
+Alternatively, this command will display the directory where JAWS has saved the results.
+It represents all the files from Cromwell, including the "input" files.

 .. code-block:: text

-    jaws run status 1367
+    jaws status --verbose 1367

     or

-    jaws run history
+    jaws history

 ******************************